scienceandus/scienceandus.github.io/index.md

 # Join the Science and Us Community

-The Science and Us Community is an online community of students curious about making complex topics engaging and accessible to the public and willing to step outside their comfort zone.
+You'll be entering an online community of students curious about making complex topics engaging and accessible to the public and willing to step outside their comfort zone.
 In June, our team released a prompt for our community members to make projects about.
 The projects can be found [here](/community/#project-gallery).

-We welcome all students interested in using creative approaches and any kinds of media to communicate complex topics.
+We welcome all students interested in using creative approaches and a variety of media to communicate complex topics.

 [Learn more](/community/){: .button}